sellout/dhall-path/README.md

 There are also aliases for full and partial applications of `Path/Anchored`.
 Operations are defined for the most specific types possible, e.g., `Directory/Absolute/isRoot`, not `Directory/isRoot` or `Path/isRoot`.
 In some cases (like `isRoot`), this is because the function is undecidable in other cases.
 Without access to the file system, we can’t determine whether “../../../” is the root directory or not.

-This type DAG not only shows all the aliases, but lists some operations (the labled, dotted edges) that move between otherwise unconnected types.
+This type DAG[^1] not only shows all the aliases, but lists some operations (the labled, dotted edges) that move between otherwise unconnected types.
 This is not a full diagram of the operations on paths, or even the subset of unary operations.
 ```mermaid
 graph RL
   Directory & File --> Path